-From the View menu, choose Retention Times and then Score to Run.

 Right click on the graph and select Plot and then Residuals to see the deviations from the predicted retention times in this data set.
 Could the extraction window (± 5 minutes) have been further optimized for this analysis?

 Note: As the spectral library for this analysis was constructed from a side-by-side analysis of the same samples.
 As such, the accuracy of the retention time predictions are very good.
 Retention times from external spectral libraries acquired on different instruments, at different times, from different samples would lead to larger errors in these predictions.